Why is market share reporting essential to business?

 Squeezing the most out of your market share data

 There’s no denying that growing revenues year-on-year is a fantastic outcome.
 However, it is only within the context of performance within an industry/market that a complete picture of success becomes apparent.
-Growing revenues by 5% is great.
-But not if your overall market grew by 50%…
+Growing revenues by 5% is great, but not if your overall market grew by 50%…

 Measuring a business against its competitors is not a new concept.
 Market share is one of the most common measures of success for larger organisations, yet we frequently see businesses struggling to utilise market share data effectively.
-Below are a few recommendations for how to get the most out of market share data:

-Fast data leads to fast decisions
+Satellite Fast data leads to fast decisions

 Managing the regularity at which you receive your data and your ability to respond is crucial.
 Having the ability to react to competitor activity every week but only receiving market share data monthly means missing out on opportunities to respond tactically.
 Conversely, a daily market share feed becomes more of a luxury than a need if your business takes weeks to do anything with the information.
+Our market share service is fully customisable to your business cadence, whether you require daily insights or quarterly.

 Market share becomes extremely powerful when combined with other data sources.
 Combining market share data with other data sets, such as competitor marketing or other promotional activity, will provide context to changes in market share and help your business understand which levers are moving the needle the most.
 As market share data tends to come from external data sources and external partners, it is also valuable as a trustworthy KPI; it can be less susceptible to the bias that you might see with more internally focused business metrics.